Attention BHS Class of 2020!

 Currently enrolled PreK-12 students who have moved within the city and wish to transfer to a school closer to their new address must update their address at the School Registration and Parent Information Center.

-Students moving to a new address within their zone may continue attending their current school but must submit proof of their new address to the school or the School Registration office.
+Students moving to a new address within their zone may continue attending their current school but must submit proof of their new address to the School Registration office.

 A parent may request a voluntary transfer.
 This transfer must be requested through the School Registration and Parent Information Center from June 1– July 31 at the School Registration and Parent Information Center.